Islam-Youssief/space-exploring-game/readme.md

 We wish you having a great time :)

 ## Installing The Game
-* Game depends on a web browser like Chrome or firefox but any other browser will be okay (Suggestion : You can install Chrome from this site [Download Chrome](https://www.google.com.sa/intl/ar/chrome/?brand=CHBD&gclid=Cj0KCQiAvebhBRD5ARIsAIQUmnngJzdkbtOOMUmFQ-eN0sQoNh5TBE7XLAdd4w57EqsLfdg9VWSBdY8aApOOEALw_wcB&gclsrc=aw.ds ).
+* Game depends on a web browser like Chrome or firefox but any other browser will be okay (Suggestion : You can install Chrome from this site ....).
 * The second Step is just to follow the instructions of the game.

 ## Running the game